 If recipient's immigration status changes at any time while studying at York and they are exempted from paying international fees for any reason, the value of this award will be adjusted to reflect domestic tuition fee values.

 Apply via the online application form (https://futurestudents.yorku.ca/financialsupport).
 Minimum 'A' average or equivalent (York factor 8 or 9) required to be considered.
-Application form consists of a personal statement from applicant (500 words or less), financial profile, list of activities and volunteer experiences and two letters of reference one of which must be academic.
+Application form consists of a personal statement from applicant (500 words or less), financial profile, list of activities and volunteer experiences and one letter of reference.

 How to Interpret the Awards Search Results